- Independent voters are now the second-largest voting bloc in California.

 Party registration in gubernatorial election years

 - A plurality of independents lean toward the Democratic Party.

 Our surveys over the past year indicate that more independents who are likely to vote lean toward the Democratic than toward the Republican Party (43% to 29%), while 28% lean toward neither party.
 In 2010 and 2014, similar shares of independents leaned Democratic (38% in 2010, 42% in 2014), Republican (30% in 2010, 30% in 2014), and toward neither major party (32% in 2010, 28% in 2014).
 Four in ten independent likely voters view themselves as ideologically middle-of-the-road (40%), while three in ten self-identify as either liberal (32%) or conservative (29%).

 - Most independents say neither party does an adequate job.

-Most independent likely voters have unfavorable views of both the Democratic Party (55%) and the Republican Party (69%).
-When independents are asked why they are registered as “no party preference” nearly half say they are not satisfied with the parties or that parties don’t reflect their views (48%); one in five say they vote for candidates, not party (21%).
-When asked if the major parties do an adequate job representing the American people, or if they do such a poor job that a third major party is needed, independent likely voters (69%) are much more likely than partisans (57% Republicans, 52% Democrats) to say a third party is needed.
+Most independent likely voters have unfavorable views of both the Democratic Party (58%) and the Republican Party (69%).
+When asked if the major parties do an adequate job representing the American people, or if they do such a poor job that a third major party is needed, independent likely voters (71%) are more likely than partisans (64% Republicans, 59% Democrats) to say a third party is needed.

 Favorability of political parties

-Sources: California Secretary of State, Report of Registration, October 2012 and May 2016.
-Seven PPIC Statewide Surveys from September 2015 to July 2016, 2,451 independents, of whom 1,627 are likely voters.
-For more information on the demographic differences between independents and others, see “California Voter and Party Profiles.”
+Sources: California Secretary of State, Report of Registration, October 2010, October 2014, and May 2018.
+Eight PPIC Statewide Surveys from September 2017 to July 2018, 3,088 independents, of whom 1,998 are likely voters.
+For more information on the demographic differences between independents and other voters, see “California Voter and Party Profiles.”